 Car Finance

 Deciding on what car to choose based on the budget you can afford can be an extremely tricky task.
-Weighing up the cost of your utility bills, mortgage payments and general monthly expenses can be a rather long drawn out process but it doesn’t have to be and that’s why we felt it was important to tackle this one head on.
+Weighing up the cost of your utility bills, mortgage payments and general monthly expenses can be a drawn out process but it doesn’t have to be, and that’s why we felt it was important to tackle this one head on.

-In this guide, we’ll give you some tips on car budgeting when it comes to all the ways you can get a car but also give you some expert financial advice.
+In this guide, we’ll give you some tips on car budgeting when it comes to all the ways you can get a car.
 Then we’ll finish with some tools that you can use right now to help you work it all out.

 How much of your salary should you spend on a car?

-If we were your financial advisor and you came to ask ‘how much should I spend on a car?’
+If you were to ask a financial adviser ‘how much should I spend on a car?’
 The first step would be to learn more about you.

 So here’s 5 questions to kickstart the process: